March Madness 2021 schedule: Tip times, TV channels, dates, bracket, scores, watch men's NCAA tournament games live - NBC Sports

 The regular season has come to an end and the March Madness 2021 begins on Thursday, March 18 with 68 teams in the hunt to win it all.
-Teams left in the men’s 2021 NCAA tournament include: Gonzaga, Baylor, Michigan, Houston, USC and UCLA.
+Teams left in the men’s 2021 NCAA tournament include: Gonzaga, Baylor, Houston and UCLA.

 RELATED: How to watch, live stream every March Madness 2021 game